 Property Tax Relief Programs

 The following property programs are offered annually.
 Most applications must be filed with the Board of Assessors within 3 months after the fall tax bill is issued.
-For 2019, this will be December 31, 2019.
+For 2021, this will likely be December 31, 2021.
 Forms are posted on the Town website (www.lincolntown.org) each July and then removed once the deadline has passed.
 For more information please contact:

 Assessor’s Office at 781-259-2611, email@example.com